GSA/digitalgov.gov/content/guides/rpa/rpa-playbook.md

 {{< button href="https://digital.gov/pdf/rpa-playbook.pdf" text="Download the RPA Playbook (v1.1)" >}}

-## Submit Feedback
-The RPA CoP values your feedback.
-If you are using the playbook within your agency or have suggestions for future content, please let us know!

-{{< button href="##" text="Playbook Survey" >}}

 ## At a Glance
 To serve as a guiding reference tool for federal agencies, the playbook covers both program management and technology management strategies for RPA programs at all levels.
 Readers can expect to find guidance for: